 While most surgeons use chisels and hammers for septoplasty, Dr. Eisemann often uses the Piezoelectric Ultrasonic approach for superior results.
 A special device produces high-speed sound waves to generate vibrations that make the necessary adjustments to the bone and cartilage.
 This innovative technique allows the surgeon to make highly-targeted adjustments without affecting the soft tissues.

 Once the necessary changes are made, the surgeon closes the incision with absorbable sutures.
 Silicone splints might be used to support the septum, and you may need to wear “packing” to prevent nose bleeding.

-You’ll experience some swelling, discomfort, and possible bleeding for a few days after the surgery.
+You’ll experience some swelling, discomfort, and possible bleeding for a few days after your septoplasty in Houston.
 However, the post-surgical bruising and swelling will be far less than most typical septoplasties because of Dr. Eisemann’s innovative Piezoelectric Ultrasonic approach.
 You can manage the pain and discomfort with the prescribed medications.

 You’ll wear nose packing for 24 to 48 hours and avoid blood-thinning medications for a few days.
 You’ll also have to avoid heavy workouts that increase blood circulation, such as running and cycling.
 You’ll keep your head elevated and should avoid wearing clothing that has to be lifted over your head.
 Your surgeon will provide a list of all the post-treatment recovery guidelines.